JuliaGraphs/MultilayerGraphs.jl/docs/src/index.md

 using Graphs, SimpleWeightedGraphs, MultilayerGraphs
 ```

-We define some methods and constants that will prove useful later in the tutorial (you may come back to these later when they get used)
+We define some methods and constants that will prove useful later in the tutorial

 ```julia
 # Set the number of nodes, minimum and maximum number of edges for random graphs